wahdanz1/taxi-prediction-fullstack-daniel-opa24/README.md

 ## 🚀 Quick Start

 ### Prerequisites
-- Python 3.8+
+- Python 3.10+ (developed and tested on 3.13)
 - UV package manager (recommended) or pip
-- Google Cloud API key for Places and Routes APIs
+- Google Cloud API key for Places (New), Routes, and Weather APIs

 ### Installation